NightFyre/ELDENRING-INTERNAL/README.md

 Base Template for Launching Elden Ring w/ a variety of Launch Options

 USAGE:
-- Build the Launcher Proect (icon is pointed to some folder , be sure to comment out the reference in the resource file or supply new path)
-- Build the Menu Project
 - Place the Launcher inside of your games directory (SteamLibrary\steamapps\common\ELDEN RING\Game)
 - Create the folder "CUSTOM" in your Elden Ring install path (SteamLibrary\steamapps\common\ELDEN RING\Game\CUSTOM\)
 - Place the created dll "ER Overlay.dll" in the newly created "CUSTOM" folder